nim-lang/Nim/doc/tut3.rst

 Introduction
 ============

-  "With Great Power Comes Great Responsibility." -- Spider Man
+  "With Great Power Comes Great Responsibility." -- Spider Man's Uncle

 This document is a tutorial for the macros of the *Nim* programming language.
 A macro enables to formulate and distribute Nim syntax tree